pinderko/theme-switcher/README.md

 First, need to install package:

-npm i react-theme-switcher OR yarn add react-theme-switcher
+npm i edi-theme-switcher OR yarn add edi-theme-switcher

 For example, look at ./example/App.tsx